rachelgagnon/custom-df-flex-container/README.md

 # Custom Dataflow Image
-This repo demonstrates how to use a custom container image to build and deploy Dataflow flex templates.
-The custom container is a Dockerfile that pulls the necessary files out of the base Python template image and copies them into Google's distroless Python image.
-From there, Beam is installed as usual, removing any pre-installed python packages.
+This repo demonstrates how to use custom container images to build and deploy Dataflow flex templates.
+We use two different custom images, the template launcher image and the execution image.
+Each custom container is a Dockerfile that is built and pushed to Artifact Registry using Cloud Build.

+Template Launcher Image: This image is responsible for building the Flex Template itself.
+It's essential for using templates and needs to contain any packages required outside the core pipeline logic (e.g., the Oracle client library).
+It typically uses the entrypoint /opt/google/dataflow/python_template_launcher.

+Execution Image (Base SDK Image): This image is used by each worker node to execute the pipeline operations.
+It needs to include Apache Beam and any packages used within the pipeline's core logic (i.e., within DoFn functions).
+It typically uses the entrypoint /opt/apache/beam/boot.

 This assumes the template is called "main.py" and you want to install Beam 2.59.0.
 You can also include an optional requirements.txt file that includes any additional packages you would like to install, just make sure to add apache-beam (with desired targets - gcp, dataframe, azure, etc.) to the requirements file as well.